 It’s so important that you do your research beforehand and find a reputable company with good reviews.
 Make sure to read the reviews carefully as the things that someone might complain about are the things that you enjoy.

 In 2014, I spent my birthday in Rome and took two The Roman Guy tours.
-It was such a good experience that this year they treated my mom, husband, and I to two of their newest Italy tours.
+It was such a good experience that in 2018 I enjoyed two of their newest Italy tours.